 So, before you rush out and spend your money on expensive cleaning products, check your cupboards as the answer to removing stickers may be in your home already.

 How to get stickers off glass I hear you ask?
-Maybe you’ve had a parking notice put on your windshield, need to remove an outdated promotional window sticker, want to get the dealer car window sticker off, or want to get a price tag off some new glassware or jar.
-Removing stickers from glass can be particularly painful and a tedious task.
-Luckily, there are a number of different products and methods that can be used to remove stickers from glass.
+Maybe you’ve had a parking notice put on your windshield, need to remove an outdated promotional window sticker, want to get the dealer’s car window sticker off, or want to get a price tag off some new glassware or jar.
+Removing stickers from glass can be a particularly painful and tedious task.
+Luckily, there are a number of different products and methods that can be used to remove label glue from glass.

 Wet a cloth or rag with rubbing alcohol, apply and rub into the sticker so that the residue lifts off.
 For more stubborn stickers, you can apply an alcohol-soaked rag or cloth onto the area and let it sit for 3-7 minutes before peeling away.

-Spray window cleaner onto the sticker on the glass and use a blade to remove the sticker or residue.
+Simply spray window cleaner onto the sticker on the glass and use a blade to remove the sticker or residue.
 Be sure to go slowly here but spray and chip away as many times as you need to to get the sticker off.
 Although they don’t rip like paper labels do, removing vinyl stickers from glass may be a cleaner process, as they will remove in less broken up pieces if the correct method is used.

-Having a rebrand and car sticker you want to remove as though it was never there?
+Having a rebrand and need to take off a car sticker as though it was never there?
 Car decals, although incredibly durable, can also be removed.
-The challenge with removing car stickers is to try to not damage the paintwork.
+The challenge with removing stickers is to try to not damage the paintwork.

 There are four steps to removing car stickers without damaging the paintwork, although this can’t always be avoided:

-- Clean the sticker so there is no debris on or around it that could scratch the car paintwork when you begin to remove the adhesive.
+- Clean the sticker so there is no debris on or around it that could scratch the car paintwork when you begin to remove the sticker.